kitamura-felipe/what-the-kernel/README.md

 # What The Kernel

-A powerful tool for visualizing neural network activations in real-time using your webcam or YouTube videos.
+A tool for visualizing neural network activations in real-time using your webcam or YouTube videos.
 This project allows you to see how different layers of a neural network process visual information, making it an excellent educational and research tool for understanding deep learning models.

 ![Example Visualization](example.gif)